ScottHamper/Cookies/README.md

 Cookies.set('key', 'value'); // Will be secure and have a path of '/' Cookies.expire('key'); // Will expire the cookie with a path of '/'
 ```

-# Change Log

-## 0.3.1
-- Fixed a runtime error that prevented the library from loading when cookies were disabled in the client browser.
-- Fixed a bug in IE that would cause the library to improperly read cookies with a value of `""`.

-## 0.3.0
-- Rewrote the library from the ground up, using test driven development.
-The public API remains unchanged.
-- Restructured project directories.

-## 0.2.1
-- Properly escaped a `[` literal in the RFC6265 regular expression.

-## 0.2.0
-- Cookie values are no longer automatically JSON encoded/decoded.
-This featured was deemed out of the scope of the library.
-This change also removes the dependency on a JSON shim for older browsers.

-## 0.1.7
-- Changed cookie value encoding to only encode the special characters defined in [RFC6265](http://www.rfc-editor.org/rfc/rfc6265.txt)

-## 0.1.6
-- Added `'use strict';` directive.
-- Removed some extraneous code.

-## 0.1.5
-- Added CommonJS module support.
-- Setting an `undefined` value with `Cookies.set` now expires the cookie, mirroring the `Cookies.expire` alias syntax.
-- Simplified how the `document.cookie` string is parsed.

-## 0.1.4
-- Fixed a bug where setting a cookie's `secure` value to`false` caused the `Cookies.defaults.secure` value to be used instead.

-## 0.1.3
-- Added aliases for `Cookies.set` and `Cookies.expire`.

-## 0.1.2
-- Set `Cookies.defaults.path` to `'/'`.
-- Replaced `escape` and `unescape` function calls with `encodeURIComponent` and `decodeURIComponent`, because the former are deprecated.
-- Cookie keys are now URI encoded in addition to cookie values.

-## 0.1.1
-- Cross browser fixes.

-## 0.1.0
-- Initial commit.